kubeflow/blog/_posts/2025-07-09-introducing-trainer-v2.md

 # LLM Fine-Tuning Support

 Another improvement of **Trainer v2** is its **built-in support for fine-tuning large language models**, where we provide two types of trainers:
-- `BuiltinTrainer` - already includes the fine-tuning logic and allows data scientists to quickly start fine-tuning requiring only parameter adjustments.
+- `BuiltinTrainer` - already includes the fine-tuning logic and allows AI Practitioners to quickly start fine-tuning requiring only parameter adjustments.
 - `CustomTrainer` - allows users to provide their own training function that encapsulates the entire model training process.

 This approach means that in the future, we can add more frameworks, as `BuiltinTrainer` options, for example [unsloth](https://github.com/unslothai/unsloth).
-It makes it easier for data scientists to fine-tune LLMs using the KF Trainer with their preferred framework.
+It makes it easier for AI Practitioners to fine-tune LLMs using the KF Trainer with their preferred framework.
 Here’s an example using the `BuiltinTrainer` with **torchtune**:

 ```
 job_name = TrainerClient().train(